-Does jumping turnstiles in the subway, jaywalking across Broadway, eating 99 cent pizza in Midtown, sunbathing in Central Park, going to a Yankees game, and doing dozens of other NYC-centric things make anyone a New Yorker?
+Does jumping turnstiles in the subway, jaywalking across Broadway, eating 99 cent pizza, sunbathing in Central Park, going to a Yankees game, and doing dozens of other NYC-centric things make anyone a New Yorker?
 I’m not sure becoming a New Yorker is so cut and dry.

-When I was new to blogging in 2011, I wrote a post and I considered this very thought.
-Many diehard New Yorkers will stick to the ten-year rule – you’re not a New Yorker unless you’ve lived in the city for a decade or more.
+Many diehard New Yorkers will stick to the ten-year rule: you’re not a New Yorker unless you’ve lived in the city for a decade or more.
 Others say you’re a New Yorker when you don’t have to get out of the city because it’s too intense, too loud, too crowded, or too much of anything.

-I think becoming a New Yorker doesn’t happen with one thing or ten things you do in NYC.
+I think becoming a New Yorker doesn’t happen by checking off a list of things to do or places to see.
 Achieving that status requires much more, and I’m not sure that eating a bagel, living in a walk-up apartment, or dressing in a certain style makes anyone belong to this city.
 In my belief, you’re either a New Yorker or you’re not.
-Some people don’t live in NYC but are New Yorkers at heart.
-Others live in the city, but their hearts aren’t in New York.
+Some people don’t live in NYC but visit every chance they get.
+They are New Yorkers at heart.
+Others have a New York address for years, but their hearts aren’t in New York.
 Rather, they prefer to be somewhere else.

-I’ve lived in NYC for eight years, but I’ve been a New Yorker since I set foot in Manhattan at the age of 12.
-I always felt a sense of belonging here, that New York had carved out a special place for me, no matter how small or insignificant to the millions of others, it was my place.
+I’ve lived in NYC for nearly 13 years but been a New Yorker at heart since I arrived in Manhattan at the age of 12.
+I’ve always felt a sense of belonging here, that New York had carved out a special place for me, no matter how small or insignificant to the millions of others, it was my place.
 My home.
-I think many people who come to the city and call it home might feel that same sense of belonging.
+I think many people who come to the city and call it home may feel that same sense of belonging.

 In my opinion, being a New Yorker is a state of mind – an attitude, a passion, a love.
 New Yorkers adore their city and wouldn’t live anywhere else.
 Sometimes they leave, only to return to the city with a clearer, more accurate perspective and a deeper appreciation for all the city is and can be.